| MECTA in the news... back to news EMT classes - learn to save a life

 or volunteer at town athletic events.
 Some also work in the critical

+care or emergency departments of local hospitals.
 There is a difference between EMT and First Aid training Gosselin

 said.
 The class covers topics included in basic first aid up to